Do You Need MonsterInsights? Probably Not

 What MonsterInsights actually does

-MonsterInsights is not an analytics tool.
-It is a WordPress plugin that does three things:
+MonsterInsights isn't an analytics tool.
+It's a WordPress plugin that does three things:

-1. Inserts the Google Analytics 4 tracking code on your site
+1. Drops the Google Analytics 4 tracking code onto your site

-2. Displays a simplified version of your GA4 data inside the WordPress dashboard
+2. Shows a simplified version of your GA4 reports inside WordPress

-3. Automates some event tracking that would otherwise require Google Tag Manager
+3. Automates some event tracking that would otherwise need Google Tag Manager

+That's it.
 Your data still lives on Google's servers.
-If you uninstall MonsterInsights tomorrow, every pageview, session, and conversion stays in GA4.
-MonsterInsights adds no data of its own.
-It is a window into Google Analytics, not a replacement for it.
+Uninstall it tomorrow and every pageview, session, and conversion stays right where it was in GA4.
+The plugin adds no data of its own.
+It's a window into Google Analytics, not a replacement for it.

 What GA4 already does without it

-MonsterInsights adds beyond this: Vimeo and HTML5 video tracking, WooCommerce purchase funnel, WordPress form plugin integrations (WPForms, Gravity Forms, Contact Form 7), average scroll depth instead of just the 90% threshold, and affiliate link tracking with Pretty Links.
+MonsterInsights does add a few things on top: Vimeo and HTML5 video tracking, the WooCommerce purchase funnel, integrations with WordPress form plugins (WPForms, Gravity Forms, Contact Form 7), average scroll depth instead of the single 90% threshold, and affiliate link tracking with Pretty Links.
 These are real features.
-But for a blog, portfolio, or informational site, GA4 Enhanced Measurement covers everything you need.
+I won't pretend they aren't.
+But run a blog, a portfolio, or an informational site, and GA4 Enhanced Measurement already covers everything you'll look at.

 GA4 ENHANCED MEASUREMENT VS MONSTERINSIGHTS PRO